duckduckgo/android-search-and-stories/ESOF-docs/Contributions.md

 Shivam Agrawal ( @shivam-agr ) has contributed in:
 * Brief description of the development process

-Vinicius Ferretti Agrawal ( @ViniciusFerretti ) has contributed in:
+Vinicius Ferretti ( @ViniciusFerretti ) has contributed in:
 * Alternatives to the development process